 1. Nitpick quotes from the past

 Picking what someone has said in the past is an effective and overused technique to discredit someone.

 2. Undermines her credential

-He mentions she writes for Teen Vogue, then quotes her description of Ariana Grande style.
+He mentions she writes for Teen Vogue, then quotes her description of Ariana Grande’s style.

-Then pretends to go back to politics as if that was a normal detour.
+Then pretends to go back to politics as if that were a normal detour.

-But of course, like Lauren herself said, whatever magazine she writes for shouldn’t delegitimize her in any way (but people’s psychology doesn’t work that way, of course).
+But of course, as Lauren herself said, whatever magazine she writes for shouldn’t delegitimize her in any way (but people’s psychology doesn’t work that way, of course).

 Almost as good as Ben Shapiro.